netogerbi/todo-test/README.md

 It uses docker to run the application inside a container and docker-compose to run al lservices needed in a development environment.

+The erros are handled in a centralized midleware so it's not necessary to use try catchs.

 ### Tech Stack

 - NodeJS:14.18.1 or latest